Updated on 12/6/2024

 “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics and to practice these principles in all our affairs.”

 The final Step of AA is to pay it forward.
 You’ve worked your way through the entire process of growing and setting yourself up for success in sobriety, and now you have the opportunity to guide less experienced members through their own journey.
-Living with the principle of service means it’s your responsibility to help others as you were helped when you first started to work the 12 steps.
+Living with the principle of service means it’s your responsibility to help others as you were helped when you first started to work the 12 steps of AA.

 How Long Does It Take to Complete the 12 Steps?